This Texas company provides car insurance for members of the agricultural community.

 You are the extended family member of a current policyholder.

 You are a member or volunteer of an agricultural association, co-op, or other organization.

 Compared to other major players – and even some smaller agencies – AgWorkers Insurance options are fairly simple.
 Some customers may see this as a plus, while others may desire more coverage.

-The following types of coverage are listed on the AgWorkers website.
-Strangely enough, collision insurance is not listed.
-Collision pays for damages to your own vehicle and can be extremely valuable to have.
+The following types of auto insurance are listed on the AgWorkers website.
+Notably, collision insurance is not listed on the AgWorkers website.
+Collision coverage pays for damages to your own vehicle and can be extremely valuable to have.